Welcome to Bringing History Home

 Since 2001, school districts have adopted Bringing History Home to engage children in rigorous history explorations.
-Bringing History Home (BHH) instructional units sequentially develop student skills and knowledge in history across the K-5 grade levels.
-Inspired by their students' learning, BHH teachers have become committed advocates for history education in elementary schools.
-Consequently, BHH is now the K-5 social studies centerpiece in seven Iowa school districts, and the project teaching strategies have been adopted by districts in at least six other states.
+Bringing History Home (BHH) instructional units develop student skills and knowledge, and BHH professional development raises teacher expertise across the K-5 grade levels.
+Inspired by children's enthusiasm to learn, and student outcomes on rigorous assessments, districts in at least seven states have adopted BHH evidence-based strategies.

-In addition to BHH lesson plans and teaching strategies, on our website you will find bibliographies of selected children's history books, links to selected internet resources, essays on using BHH strategies in college classrooms, and blogs on various history education topics.
+In addition to BHH lesson plans and teaching strategies, on our website you will find bibliographies of selected children's history books, links to selected internet resources, and guides to using BHH strategies in college classrooms.

 ![]() |